 Like other synucleinopathies, multiple systemic atrophy results from abnormalities of alpha-synuclein metabolism, resulting in intracellular deposition.
-Unlike Parkinson disease and Lewy body dementia (two other synucleinopathies) these intracellular deposits are found not only in neurons but also in oligodendroglia 2.
+Unlike Parkinson disease and Lewy body dementia (two other synucleinopathies), these intracellular deposits are found not only in neurons but also in oligodendroglia 2.

 MRI is the modality of choice for imaging patients with suspected multiple system atrophy (MSA).

-- T2: hyperintensities typically present in the pontocerebellar tracts
+- T2 hyperintensities in the pontocerebellar tracts

 Treatment and prognosis